zankia/damas-core/doc/Database-Administration.md

+# Database Administration

+⚠️ This page has not been maintained for a long time

 ### Database dump and restore
 Don't forget to backup the database before doing mass changes.
 You can create a script for that purpose.